vtiwarirg/nodejsmvc/README.md

 # Nodejs MVC pattern using sequelize mysql database API

-To run, you just have MongoDB installed and running, and NodeJS installed.
+To run this app, mysql and nodejs need to be installed and running on your system.

 * Clone the repo
 * `npm install -g sequelize-cli` to run sequelize commond like to create migration file and seeder